Province Wide Organizations

 Hansel & Gretel Preschool Inc.

-Ulrike Hecker, Teacher
+Ulrike Hecker, Coordinator

 To provide an opportunity for each child to participate in a program that emphasizes German heritage including language, culture and traditions, and to help the child develop in all aspects, particularly socialization.